Budget Categories: Long list or short list?

 Debt Payments

-If there’s too much information and it becomes intimidating to create a budget, then simplifying will be better for you.
+If it becomes intimidating to create a budget, then simplify your categories.

 Simple list of budget categories